Domino-Blockchain/domichain/docs/src/getstarted/overview.md

 [Solana Program Library (SPL)](https://spl.solana.com/).
 These serve as core building blocks for on-chain interactions.
-Native programs are used for core blockchain functionality like creating new accounts, assigning ownership, transferring SOL, and more.
+Native programs are used for core blockchain functionality like creating new accounts, assigning ownership, transferring DOMI, and more.
 SPL programs are used for creating, swapping, and lending tokens, as well as generating stake pools and maintaining an on-chain name service.